psycopg/psycopg2/doc/src/connection.rst

     .. method:: isexecuting()

-        Return `True` if the connection is executing an asynchronous operation.
+        Return `!True` if the connection is executing an asynchronous operation.

 .. testcode::